 Great day trips from Biarritz

-One of the remarkable things about Biarritz is its exceptional coastal location, situated between the Atlantic ocean, Pyrenees and not too far from the Spanish border.
-Why not take advantage and go for a drive through the mountains or visit one of many fishing villages along the coast?
+One of the remarkable things about Biarritz is its exceptional coastal location, situated between the Atlantic Ocean, and the Pyrenees and not too far from the Spanish border.
+Why not take advantage and go for a drive through the mountains or visit one of the many fishing villages along the coast?

 - San Sebastian | as the driving distance from Biarritz to San Sebastian is only 50 kilometres, a quick road trip to this beautiful Spanish city is a no-brainer.
 France and Spain are part of the Schengen zone, so there is no natural border between the Irun and Hendaye.
 Besides perfect long sandy beaches and a thriving surfing scene, in this charming place, you will find the biggest museum in Basque history, Santa Clara Island and the beautiful old town.

 - Saint-Jean-Pied-de-Port | is 55 kilometres from Biarritz.
 Don’t overlook this beautiful place located in the foothills of the majestic Pyrenees.
 Saint-Jean-Pied-Port is a charming, little French town, known to be the traditional starting point of Camino Frances.

 - Bayonne | One of the most accessible day trips from Biarritz has to be to nearby Bayonne located at the confluence of the Nive and Adour rivers.
 You can catch a bus from Aillet to Lachepaillet and the average journey time is just 20 minutes.
 The best things to do in Bayonne include Bayonne Cathedral, Petite Bayonne and Japanese-inspired Botanical Garden.

 - Sare | Make your way to the nearby town Sare from where you can travel to La Rhune, a 905 m high mountain, accessible via an old train, for fantastic views of the surrounding ocean and rugged coast.